 Heat issues during the winter are taken seriously.
-If you believe that you have a heating issue within your room, please contact a member of residential life (in your hall, or in the main office) immediately.
+If you believe that you have a heating issue within your room, please contact a Residential Life staff member (in your hall, or in the main office) immediately.
 If you are unable to reach a staff member, please contact University Police for assistance.
 The following procedure should then follow:

-- 1. Residential life staff member will measure the temperature of the room using a thermometer. - 2.
+- 1. Residential life staff members will measure the temperature of the room using a thermometer. - 2.
 If the heat is below an acceptable range (Less than 68°F) then the Heat Plant will be called. - 3.
-Heat plant will work to correct the issue as soon as possible.
+Heat Plant staff will work to correct the issue as soon as possible.

 Please note students are not permitted to use space heaters as they cause fires.
 Concerns regarding cooling are managed in a similar fashion.

-See Prohibited Items
+See also Prohibited Items